 The I/O - Output screens allow patching of console output signals to main, auxiliary and track output ports, insert sends and direct outputs.
-It is also for setting up Monitor, Talkback, Oscillator and external metering outputs.
-The screen below shows the patching for buss outputs.
+It is also for setting up Monitor, Talkback ,Oscillator and external metering outputs.
+This screen shows the patching for buss outputs.